httpwg/http-extensions/draft-thomson-http-encryption.md

 ## Key and Nonce Reuse

 Encrypting different plaintext with the same content encryption key and nonce in AES-GCM is not safe [RFC5116].
-The scheme defined here relies on the uniqueness of the "nonce" parameter to ensure that the content encryption key is different for every application of the content encoding.
+The scheme defined here uses a fixed progression of nonce values.
+Thus, a new content encryption key is needed for every application of the content encoding.
+Since input keying material can be reused, a unique "salt" parameter is needed to ensure a content encryption key is not reused.

-If a content encryption key and nonce are reused, this could expose the content encryption key and it makes modification attacks trivial.
+If a content encryption key is reused - that is, if input keying material and salt are reused - this could expose the content encryption key or make modification attacks trivial.
 Thus, if the same input keying material is reused, then the salt parameter MUST be unique each time.
 This ensures that the content encryption key is not reused.
-An implementation SHOULD generate a random salt parameter for every message;
-a counter could achieve the same result.
+An implementation SHOULD generate a random salt parameter for every message; a counter could achieve the same result.

 ## Content Integrity